nicholasRenninger/FiniteStateNeuralMooreMachine_Experiments/README.md

 7. Minimize the extracted moore machine to get the smallest possible model.
 "In general, the number of states `p` will be larger than necessary in the sense that there is a much smaller, but equivalent, minimal machine".
 Thus, use age old moore machine minimization techniques to learn the moore machine. **This process is exactly the process in Grammatical Inference, thus we can use my own [wombats](https://github.com/nicholasRenninger/wombats/tree/master) tool.**

 8. You're done.
-You now have a moore machine that operated on the abstract, quantized data obtained from the QBNs.
+You now have a moore machine that operated on the abstract, quantized data obtained from the `QBNs`.
 To use the moore machine in an environment:

     1. Start by using `OX` and the feature extractor to take the initial environmental observation `f_{env, 0}` and get the moore machine feature observation `o_{MM, 0} = OX.encode(F_ExtractNet(f_{env, 0}))`.